 In the particular case in which $\upalpha_t=c_1t^r$, $\upbeta_t=c_2t^s$, for some constants $c_1>0$ and $c_2>0$, and the following condition is satisfied,

 then assumptions (\ref{as1}) and (\ref{as2}) are satisfied.
 If also $r=s$, the law of the Beta distribution with parameter $(\upalpha_t,\upbeta_t)$ converges to the atom at $c_1/(c_1+c_2)$.

 The proof of Theorems \ref{one} and \ref{int-dis} is based on an exact formula for the Laplace transform of the probabilities $P_\omega(t,x)$ from where an asymptotic analysis through steep-descent methods of integrals on complex contours is carried out.
-The asymptotic analysis approach is within the spririt of what is carried out in the context of the log-gamma polymer in \cite{BCR13}, the O'Connel-Yor semi-discrete polymer and the continuum random polymer in \cite{BCF14} and for the Beta random walk (or Beta polymer) in \cite{Barr-Cor} and \cite{K21} for $\upalpha=1$ and $\upbeta>0$.
-As for the proof of Theorem \ref{one}, we have to do some challenging computations involving the polygamma functions, leading to the required steep-descent estimates.
-For Theorem \ref{int-dis}, we have to keep track of the dependence of several estimates on $\upalpha_t$ and $\upbeta_t$, and essentially the time scale changes from $t$ to $\sigma t$.
+The asymptotic analysis approach is within the spririt of what is carried out in the context of the log-gamma polymer in \cite{BCR13}, the O'Connell-Yor semi-discrete polymer and the continuum random polymer in \cite{BCF14} and for the Beta random walk (or Beta polymer) in \cite{Barr-Cor} and \cite{K21} for $\upalpha=1$ and $\upbeta>0$.
+For the proof of Theorem \ref{one}, we have to do some challenging computations involving the polygamma functions, leading to the required steep-descent estimates and involving the following complex function